 Can supervise: YES

-Nabin's research interests include Object detection, Document Analysis, Handwritten Character Recognition, Biometrics, Machine Learning, Image Processing, and Pattern Recognition.
+Nabin's research interests include Object detection, Document Analysis, Handwritten Character Recognition, Biometrics, Machine Learning, Image Processing, Pattern Recognition and autonomous drones.
 Nabin has published several research papers and book chapters based on his work.

 His current reseach focus is on marine animal detection from aerial imagery, beach surveillance from aerial imagery, human gesture recognition, crowd analysis, use of deep learninig technqiues for solving object detection and classtification problems, to mention a few.

 Fundamental of Software Development (32555)

 Saqib, M, Khan, SD, Sharma, N & Blumenstein, M 2019, 'Crowd Counting in Low-Resolution Crowded Scenes Using Region-Based Deep Convolutional Neural Networks', IEEE Access, vol. 7, pp. 35317-35329.View/Download from: UTS OPUS or Publisher's site